How to Make The Most of Your Web Hosting Bandwidth

 Essentially, it’s just a term to quantify the amount of traffic and data allowed to flow between online visitors computers and your site via the public web.
 Every time someone visits your website, they transfer a certain amount of files to their web browser to display the page.
 In other words, when someone downloads a 10 KB file from your website, they use 10 KB of bandwidth from your account.
 Also, every time someone visits your site, they are downloading the home page and associated files, and, consequently, using that much bandwidth.
 Every time someone views an image or clicks on a new page, this data is transferred to the browser on their computer for display.
 This total usage is monitored and called “bandwidth usage.”
 Bandwidth increases when large files are requested and when your visitor traffic increases.

-What do we mean by “Unmetered” Bandwidth?
+What Do We Mean by “Unmetered” Bandwidth?

-With our shared hosting plans you receive all necessary resources for having a great online experience when developing and running personal or small business website.
+With our shared hosting plans you receive all necessary resources for having a great online experience when developing and running a personal or small business website.
 We have spent a lot of time developing a platform that is optimized for rocket-fast speed and applied performance-enhancing technologies that would ensure the smooth operation of your website.
 Our goal is to provide you the resources required for a typical website that may experience periods of growth, which may result in increasing demands for resources (such as disk space storage or data transfer) without being subject to additional hosting charges.

 We do not set limits on the amount of visitor traffic a website can receive in any given month.
-These resources are “unmetered,” meaning you are not billed according to the amount of bandwidth used and no additional fees based on increased use of bandwidth.
+These resources are “unmetered,” meaning you are not billed according to the amount of bandwidth used and no additional fees based on the increased use of bandwidth.
 What we mean by “unmetered bandwidth” is, you don’t have to worry about disk storage or network transfer when your site gets popular.
 You DO still have to worry about plenty of other things though – if your site isn’t well optimized and is causing issues for others on the shared server you are currently set (either because it’s pounding the CPU, hogging RAM, or doing tons of disk I/O).

 The reality is that unmetered does not mean unlimited and thus like all resources bandwidth is not infinite.
 For the sake of the fair usage policy, we monitor our shared servers for excessive use and abuse to ensure optimal performance for everyone.